Daily limits and account safety

 How Funkel paces invites and messages to keep your account in good standing.

 LinkedIn rewards accounts that behave like real people and pushes back against accounts that don’t.
-Funkel paces sends to stay well inside LinkedIn’s tolerance window, but it’s worth understanding the limits so you can set them with intent.
+Funkel paces sends with tier-aware weekly limits, but it’s worth understanding the budget so you can set campaigns with intent.

 Defaults